patrykbasiak/Frontend-Projecets/README.md

 ## Show your support

-Give a â­ď¸Ź if this project helped you!
+Give a star if this project helped you!

 ***
-_This README was generated with âť¤ď¸Ź by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_